 Vedic teachings define four primary objectives of human life: Dharma (Duty), Artha (Wealth), Kama (Desire) and Moksha (Liberation), to be pursued in that order.
 Vedic wisdom suggests that an individual must address one’s desires during youth years and then become detached and strive towards liberation as one grows old, though there are exceptions to this rule.
 Liberation is best attained with full renunciation but to renounce one must have achieved something in the first place.
-Although Moksha is not seriously sought after by many people today; Artha and Kama are eagerly sought by the greater majority of people, often without any concern for either Dharma or Moksha.
+Although Moksha is not earnestly sought after by many people today; Artha and Kama are eagerly sought by the majority of people, often without any concern for either Dharma or Moksha.

-- Dhana Lakshmi (Monetary wealth): Understanding the things around you, you are better placed to make the use of it to generate a product or a service which will help you achieve monetary gains leading to Dhana Lakshmi, so that you are not dependent upon anyone and have time and resources to do what you want
+- Dhana Lakshmi (Monetary wealth): Understanding the things around you, you are better placed to make the use of it to generate a product or a service which will help you achieve monetary gains leading to Dhana Lakshmi so that you are not dependent upon anyone and have time and resources to do what you want

 - Gaja Lakshmi (wealth of power and prestige): Through the appropriate application of knowledge, money, food and courage – the wealth of power becomes accessible to you.
 This power can be social, political, intellectual or even spiritual, allowing you to influence the world for good or bad.

-- Santana Lakshmi (wealth of offspring): With knowledge, money, food, courage and power you are in a better position to take of others and gain a following: to have a progeny (Santaana) in the broader sense of the term.
+- Santana Lakshmi (wealth of offspring): With knowledge, money, food, courage, and power you are in a better position to take of others and gain a following: to have a progeny (Santaana) in the broader sense of the term.
 It is only by having the right progeny that you can create a sustainable family as well as a supportive society, allowing your influence in the world to be perpetuated.
 So you seek Santana Lakshmi.

 - Aishwarya Lakshmi (Wealth of affluence and endowment): Having a following it becomes necessary that you provide them with adequate resources to secure their future.
 You can be a helpful benefactor using the wealth that you have acquired.
-For this you ask and work towards Aishwarya Lakshmi.
+For this, you ask and work towards Aishwarya Lakshmi.
 You can help bring the wealth of Lakshmi to others.

-- Vijaya Lakshmi (Wealth of victory): Once you’ve attained the previous seven aspects of Lakshmi, you are in a great position to pursue anything in life and Vijaya Lakshmi is all by your side in your pursuits.
+- Vijaya Lakshmi (Wealth of victory): Once you’ve attained the previous seven aspects of Lakshmi, you are in a great position to pursue anything in life, and Vijaya Lakshmi is all by your side in your pursuits.
 You can overcome all opposition and go beyond every obstacle.
-You can even conquer your own desires.
+You can even conquer your desires.

 In Lakshmi’s iconography, she is either sitting or standing on a lotus and typically carrying a lotus in one or two hands.
 The lotus represents reality, consciousness, karma (work, deed), knowledge as well as Self-realization – the desired goal that you wish to unfold.
-The lotus, a flower that can blossom in dirty water, symbolizes purity and beauty regardless of the good or bad circumstances in which its grows.
+The lotus, a flower that can blossom in dirty water, symbolizes purity and beauty regardless of the good or bad circumstances in which it grows.
 It is a reminder that wealth and prosperity can bloom even in difficult surroundings.
 Therefore, if you so desire you can create wealth even in an economy where good opportunities seem bleak.
 And you can achieve an inner sense of abundance regardless of your circumstances.
 Such is the wisdom of Vedic wealth – Lakshmi.